kdotelle/kdotelle/README.md

 - 👋 Hi, I’m @kdotelle
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new coding languages, puzzles, and crafts.
 - 🌱 I’m currently learning React Hooks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything!
+Let's make something cool.
 - 📫 Follow me on Twitter to connect @_ImKristen

 <!---